-The Department of Native Polymers and Chemical Research continues a long tradition of producing man-made fibres.
-This tradition orginated in the R&D-activities of the Institute of Textile Technology of Chemical Fibres (ITC), which has been the parent institute of the TITK since 1954 and has been active in the development of man-made fibres and different generations of cellulose regenerate fibres during this period.
+The Department of Native Polymers and Chemical Research continues a long tradition for the production of man-made fiber materials.
+It originated from the R&D activities pursued by the Institute for Textile Technology of Man-Made Fibers (ITC) as the predecessor institute of TITK already since 1954, in which synthetic fiber materials and different generations of cellulose regenerated fiber materials were developed.

 After the reestablishment of the institute as TITK, the department was mainly concerned with direct dissolution and dry-wet forming of functional & natural polymers, especially cellulose, other polysaccharides, proteins and polyacrylonitrile.
 The focus has been and still is on fiber developments as well as other forming processes for polymeric solutions.
 Extensive polymer and polymer solution characterization techniques are used as a basis for new developments.